Cry out with joy, O daughter of Zion! Shout jubilantly, O daughter of Jerusalem!

-How did the people respond to the arrival of Jesus?
+How did people respond to the arrival of Jesus?

 At the Sheep Gate, a crowd of people threw their coats and branches down on the ground while shouting,

 They were hailing Him as King – the One Who would dwell with them in the Messianic Kingdom!
 By this time they were weary from the oppression by the Romans.
 It was 1,000 years since Solomon had been crowned king and rode in on a donkey to Jerusalem (1 Kings 1:32-40).
 AND of course – it was nearly PASSOVER – which to them was a reminder of God’s deliverance from their enemies!
-Now Jesus… the Messiah, would finally set up His Kingdom delivering them out of bondage to the Romans and reigning over their beloved nation of Israel!
+Now Jesus… the long-awaited for Messiah would finally set up His Kingdom, delivering them out of bondage to the Romans and reigning over their beloved nation of Israel!